lanistor/react-keeper/README.md

   ```

 ### 2. Pages Cache
-  1. Use `cache` tag to lock a page.
+  1. Use `cache` tag to cache a page.
   3. Use `CacheLink` Component to hold a will-unmount's page when open a new page.

 ### 3. Supports loading components dynamicly